threeport/threeport/docs/docs/sdk/tutorial.md

 ## Summary

-In this tutorial we walked through each and every step to build a sample extension to the Threeport control plane.
-You can apply the same process to create any extension to Threeport that you like.
+In this tutorial we walked through each and every step to build a sample module to the Threeport control plane.
+You can apply the same process to create any module to Threeport that you like.
 Use cases are not limited to particular workload support.
 Other use cases can include:

 * Support for alternative infrastructure providers.